 Section 42 of the Education Act states that two representatives of the community who are not members of the school staff can be appointed by the other members of the Governing Board.
 The Education Act does not establish any criteria for the appointment of community representatives.
 This means that the other members of the Governing Board have complete discretion as long as they do not appoint a member of the school staff as a community representative.

 Considering the above, the community representatives can live outside the territory of the school or of the school board.
 However, community representatives are normally persons interested in the school or the services offered to the students of the school (ex.: city councillors and representatives of social or sports organizations).
-Normally, the Governing Board should select persons who can bring complementary skills to the other members of the Governing Board.
+Normally, the Governing Board should select persons who can bring complementary skills that are complementary to those of the other members of the Governing Board.

 Can the Governing Board remove a member who was duly elected?